aboutcoders/job-bundle/README.md

 ## Disclaimer

-Please note that this bundle is still in development and thus we feel free to change things including the external API if necessary.
+Please note that this bundle is still in development and thus we might change things including the external API if necessary.
 We are planning to release the first stable release the next weeks.

 We appreciate if you decide to use this bundle and we appreciate your feedback, suggestions or contributions.